yogeshasok/python-automation-roadmap/notes/week-02-Day10.md

 print(calculator.sum(10,20))

+## Packages
+is combination of multiple modules inside some specific directories and have __init__.py file inside which contains all logic that need to be run during import of the package.

+my_project/
+│
+└── my_package/                <-- The Package
+    ├── __init__.py            <-- Initialization file
+    ├── math_utils.py          <-- Module A
+    └── string_utils.py        <-- Module B

+You can access modules inside a package using the import statement in several ways:
+Dot syntax:
+  import my_package.math_utils
+From syntax (cleaner):
+  from my_package import math_utils
+Direct function import:
+  from my_package.math_utils import add_numbers

 ## name == main

 we use __name___ == "__main__" in order to group all codes that should be executed only when that particular python files gets executed directly.